PavelShar/IFMO-Spatial-RDBMS-Analysis/README.md

 ### Functions and Procedures
 To install SQL procedures and functions just execute all `.sql` files from `procedures` folder.
 Maker shure that you are using right database before execution or just use `use %dbname%` (change %dbname% to your database) sql command before each execution.
+* `GeometryArea` gets polygon field and return its area in square meters
+* `get_execution_time` gets number of iterations and query as string.
+This procedure returns void, but store execution time for each iteration in table `results`.
+* `get_time_results` calculate min, max and average execution time for last query (from `get_execution_time`).
+This procedure rank results and remove 2,5% start and end tails to remove outliers.
+To see results you should use default pager or execute it from phpmyadmin.

 ### Data